-We have met with the FDA to identify the steps required for the approval of cytisinicline.
-We held an end of Phase 2 meeting with the FDA in May 2018 to review and receive guidance on our Phase 3 clinical program and overall development plans for cytisinicline to support an NDA.
-This review included submitted results from non-clinical studies, standard drug-to-drug interaction and reproductive/teratogenicity studies.
-Detailed plans for chronic toxicology, carcinogenicity studies, and additional clinical studies regarding renal impairment, QT interval prolongation, longer term exposure and adequate demonstration of safety and efficacy from our planned randomized, placebo-controlled, Phase 3 clinical trials were also discussed.
+In May 2018, we held an end of Phase 2 meeting with the FDA to review and receive guidance on our Phase 3 clinical program and overall development plans to support an NDA for the 25-day downward titration cytisinicline regimen.
+The FDA recommended to consider evaluating higher dosing, a more simplified daily regimen, and possible longer dosing in our development program.
+This FDA review also included our plans and their recommendations for non-clinical studies, standard drug-to-drug interaction and reproductive/teratogenicity studies.
+Detailed plans for chronic toxicology, carcinogenicity studies, and additional clinical studies regarding a maximum tolerated dose, renal impairment, QT interval prolongation, longer term exposure and adequate demonstration of safety and efficacy from planned randomized, placebo-controlled, Phase 3 clinical trials were also discussed.